 This program pairs current patients with mentors, those who have been through similar circumstances and completed treatment, to offer support.
 (Currently available for breast and gynecological cancers.)

-A two hour, six-week workshop designed to help Cancer Survivors make the transition from active treatment to post-treatment care.
+A 1-1/2 hour, six-week workshop designed to help Cancer Survivors make the transition from active treatment to post-treatment care.
 Expert panelists include clinicians, nutritionists, and fitness experts.
-Dates for Fall 2020: Coming Soon.

 Please contact Stephanie Challis for further information on any of these programs.